Strata Global

 Example of a road section reinforced with StrataGrid biaxial (SGB), to improve structural performance and increase pavement longevity

-• Subgrade: The subgrade is the native soil or prepared fill that has been compacted to form the foundation upon which the pavement structure is built.
+The subgrade is the natural soil or compacted fill that forms the foundation for the entire pavement structure.
+It is prepared and compacted to provide a stable base on which the overlying layers are built.
 A subbase layer, if used, is placed on top of the subgrade.
 The strength and load-bearing capacity of the subgrade are critical factors that determine the performance and durability of the overlying pavement structure.
-Weak subgrade conditions can result in the rutting of the overlying pavement and thus reduce its lifespan.
-Hence it is necessary to test the soil first and take proper measures to strengthen the soil quality before constructing a pavement.
-Geosynthetic materials like geogrids and geocells are effective methods for strengthening the subgrade soil, often used based on site requirements and engineering design.
+Weak subgrade conditions result in the rutting of the overlying pavement and thus reduce its lifespan.
+Hence, it is necessary to test the soil first and take proper measures to strengthen the soil quality before constructing a pavement.
+Materials like geogrids and geocells, which are geosynthetic, serve as effective solutions for enhancing subgrade soil, often selected based on site specifications and engineering designs.

-• Base course: The base course is a layer of material placed above the subgrade (or subbase, if present).
-It serves as a primary structural component of the pavement, providing a stable foundation for the upper layers and distributing the loads down to the subgrade.
-The strength and stability of the base course are critical to the pavement’s overall performance.
+The base course is a layer of material placed above the subgrade, or above the subbase if one is present.
+It serves as a primary structural layer, giving a stable base for the upper courses and passing loads to the subgrade.
+The strength and stability of the base course are vital to the pavement’s performance.

-• Binder course: The binder course is a layer of bituminous material located between the base course and the wearing course.
+The binder course is a layer of bituminous material located between the base course and the wearing course.
+The binder course contributes significantly to strength and fatigue resistance, working with the base course to carry structural loads.
+The binder course has a coarser gradation that improves stiffness and distributes fatigue stresses.
 Its primary function is structural; it distributes the heavy loads from the wearing course down to the base course.
-Composed of larger aggregates than the surface layer, this course provides the bulk of the asphalt structure’s strength and fatigue resistance, while also bonding the wearing course to the layers below.
+Made with coarser aggregates than the surface layer, the binder course provides much of the asphalt structure’s strength and fatigue resistance, and it supports the wearing course over the base layers.

 What factors influence road pavement design?